These shabby chic Christmas gift toppers take minutes to make and look so adorable. The perfect way to dress up your holiday packages with love!

 So, there you have it!
 Two Christmas gift toppers that are simple to make and easy on the pocketbook!

-Pin these Christmas gift toppers for later!
+Pin these DIY Christmas gift decorations for later!

 Ready to see the Christmas gift wrapping ideas from some of my friends?